Genocs/genocs-library-docs/content/en/templating/general/overview.md

 ## Containerization

-The API project, being .NET10.0, it is configured to have built-in support for containerization.
-That means, you really don't need a Dockerfile to containerize the webapi.
+The API project targets .NET 10 and is configured with built-in support for containerization, so you often do not need a Dockerfile to containerize the Web API.

 To build a docker image, all you have to do is, ensure that docker-desktop or docker instance is running.
 And run the following command at the root of the solution.